supertestnet/bip84/README.md

 Click here: https://supertestnet.github.io/bip84/

-Then open your console to see some cool stuff
+Then open your browser console to see some cool stuff